SkylineCommunications/dataminer-docs/connector-help/connector_help/Comap_NSA.md

 - **SD Alarms**
 - **Water Alarms**

-On each of these 16 pages, the alarm parameters are grouped into **Alarm boxes**, titled with a desciption of the alarm.
+On each of these 16 pages, the alarm parameters are grouped into **Alarm boxes**, titled with a description of the alarm.
 Each alarm parameter originates from 2 or 3 bits of a specific register, specified in the subtext of every parameter.

 These **Alarm boxes** contain three values and are the result of dividing the bytes in three groups:

 - **...
 Level 1:** The status of level 1 of this alarm:

   - Possible values are:

-  - - Inactive.
+    - Inactive.
 (0)
     - N/A. (1;5)
     - Active, confirmed.
 (2)
     - Active, but blocked or delay still running.
 (3)